-I’ve been wanting to put together a WIP (“work-in-progress” or step-by-step) post on FAST FORWARD, my newest canvas original featuring the Ferrari FF since finishing her last month.
-I took a lot of great shots to share my process of creating this painting with you, which measures 36″ x 60″, and was created in acrylic on a specially-prepared canvas.
+I’ve wanted to put together a WIP (“work-in-progress” or step-by-step) post on FAST FORWARD, my newest canvas original featuring the Ferrari FF since finishing her last month.
+I took a lot of great shots to share my process of creating this painting with you, which measures 36″ x 60″ and was created in acrylic on a specially prepared canvas.
 While this post isn’t designed to teach you how to create this artwork, it’ll give you a good idea of what goes into my paintings.

 FAST FORWARD – 36″ x 60″, original painting on canvas © 2013 – Red Rock H-D collection, Las Vegas, NV

-Before any painting begins, I need to take some reference photos of the car and its details.
-This painting started off beautifully as my collector and I took his Ferrari FF to the Red Rock mountains just outside of Las Vegas, NV.
-It was a perfect day too for a leisurely drive in a truly unique Italian exotic.
-So naturally, as was the plan, we stopped and I took plenty of pictures of the FF with those timeless majestic mountains as my setting.
+Before painting begins, I need to take reference photos of the car and its details.
+This painting started off beautifully as my collector.
+I took his Ferrari FF to the Red Rock mountains just outside of Las Vegas, NV.
+It was a perfect day for a leisurely drive in a truly unique Italian exotic.
+So naturally, as was the plan, we stopped, and I took plenty of pictures of the FF with those timeless majestic mountains as my setting.
 Those shots became the reference images for my painting.

 After a dozen coats of gesso applied with a 3″ x 5″ squeegee one coat at a time over as many days, followed by lots of fine wet sanding, my canvas prep is complete and has the perfect surface for my painting.
-My next step is a apply a few coats of reduced Auto Air pearl white with an Iwata spray gun.
+My next step is to apply a few coats of reduced Auto Air pearl white with an Iwata spray gun.
 That part is pretty straightforward.
-After a couple of weeks of work the canvas is finished and looks more like a beautiful sheet of pearl paper than canvas.
-The surface is smooth with no visible canvas texture.
+After a couple of weeks of work, the canvas looks more like a beautiful sheet of pearl paper than canvas.
+The surface is smooth, with no visible canvas texture.

-The canvas prep stage takes me about an hour or two a day so during the canvas prep stages I develop my drawings and notes, templates and whatever else I need.
-Preparation is key in creating these large realistic paintings.
+The canvas prep stage takes me about an hour or two a day, so during the canvas prep stage, I develop my drawings and notes, templates, and whatever else I need.
+Preparation is key in creating these large, realistic paintings.
 Ideally, I’m ready to start the painting about the same time the canvas is ready to be painted.

-I typically work on my paintings back-to-front, so in this example it’s sky > mountains > asphalt > car > emblems… and so on.
-The sky and clouds are airbrushed but literally, everything else was painted with small artist paint brushes.
-So, as it goes, I enjoyed countless hours at the easel painting detail upon detail until I achieved this big bold piece.
+I typically work on my paintings back-to-front, so in this example, it’s sky > mountains > asphalt > car > emblems… and so on.
+The sky and clouds are airbrushed, but everything else was painted with small artist paint brushes.
+So, as it goes, I enjoyed countless hours at the easel, painting detail upon detail until I achieved this big, bold piece.

 Then, I painted the beautiful boulders with different pearl reds, brown earth tones, and pearl whites.
 This was actually a time-consuming process since I painted the ground and mountains entirely freehand with small artist brushes – layer by layer.
 I feel it has more interest that way and makes painting organic things look more convincing.
 There is a lot of expression in those hills, along with a few other things as well…